Scottish Government confirms Bill to regulate non-surgical cosmetic procedures

-In a similar format to the England consultation which ran from September to October 2023, the Scottish Government consultation breaks down the procedures into three key groups:
+In a similar format to the England consultation which ran from September to October 2023, the Scottish Government consultation broke down the procedures into three key groups:

 • Group 1 means the procedure can be carried out in licensed premises or HIS-regulated settings by a trained and licensed practitioner who is not a healthcare professional.